-In India, Anthurium industry is still in its starting phage.
-There are very a few growers from Karnataka, Tamil Nadu Kerala Andhra Pradesh North -Eastern states who send their flower to big cities like Mumbai and Delhi.
+In India, the Anthurium industry is still in its starting phase.
+There are very few growers from Karnataka, Tamil Nadu, Kerala, Andhra Pradesh North -Eastern states who send their flowers to big cities like Mumbai and Delhi.

-Anthurium requires Greenhouse with shading for protecting from direct sunlight and maintain humid condition.
-Bright, but a filtered light is essential for abundant flowering.
+Anthurium requires a Greenhouse with shading for protecting from direct sunlight and maintain humid condition.
+Bright but a filtered light is essential for abundant flowering.

-The ideal temperature for growing anthurium is ranging from 27 – 30°C in the daytime and 10 – 20°C at night time. avoid Anthurium cultivation where temperatures are lower than 15°C and above 35°C
+The ideal temperature for growing anthurium ranges from 27 – 30°C in the daytime and 10 – 20°C at night time. avoid Anthurium cultivation where temperatures are lower than 15°C and above 35°C

-Anthuriums are not grown in open tropical region hence For Anthurium cultivation in a tropical climate, shade nets with 75% shading are used.
+Anthuriums are not grown in the open tropical region; hence For Anthurium cultivation in a tropical climate, shade nets with 75% shading are used.

-Anthurium plants require a growing medium in good physical and chemical conditions for its proper growth and development.
+Anthurium plants require a growing medium in good physical and chemical conditions for their proper growth and development.

 Highly organic, well-aerated growing media with good water retention capacity is suitable for anthurium cultivation.

 Selection of good growing media is directly correlated with successful growing and production of export quality flowers in anthurium.

 In India, the coconut husk is the primary growing media use for anthurium cultivation; this coconut coir pith must well-decomposed and washed thoroughly with good quality water to remove the soluble salts.

 Then equal proportions of coir pith and coconut husk were used as growing media after washing in fungicide (Bavistin 0.2%) and insecticide (Chloropyriphos 0.3%).